ENGN2912B-2018/ex22/README.md

-# Classroom example code from Lectures 22-24 - C++11 Standard Threads
+# Classroom example code from Lecture 22 - C++11 Standard Threads

 Since the C++11 standard was released, thread support has been a part of the C++ built-in libraries.
 This support had been expanded upon in C++14 and C++17, but the 2011 implementation has the majority of the features necessary for most multi-threaded applications.
 The examples in this repository have been adapted from the text "C++ Concurrency in Action" by Anthony Williams (Manning, 2nd Ed., 2019).